Marwa-ruwaithi/arabic-ai-text-detection_new/README.md

 ## Where Spark, Hadoop, and MapReduce are used

-This is the most important part of the project.
 Here is a clear map of where each Big Data technology is used:

 ### Apache Spark